 Additionally, the library of included instruments is quite large, even on the inexpensive editions of the DAW.
 You can full take control of these instruments, using automation and all the extra features to create new sounds.

 In fact, the included instruments are so good that many use FL Studio strictly for them.
-Using the ReWire protocol, many producers use another DAW, but wire in FL Studio to take control of the virtual instruments offered.
+Using the ReWire protocol, many producers use another DAW, but the wire in FL Studio to take control of the virtual instruments offered.

 Those are the strong suits of FL Studio, but it can perform basic recording functions as well.
 Recording, editing, and mixing are all fair game in the software.
 As opposed to having a less traditional view, the interface is familiar enough to make all these processes possible without an insane learning curve.